inxilpro/Wordpress-Domain-Mapping/readme.txt

 * The second box, TTL, should be "14400".
 * The third box should be "IN".
 * Select A Record Type from the drop down "A".
-* And in the last box, paste in the IP address of your website.
+* And in the last box, paste in the IP address of your website/network.

 From Cpanel, click on the "Parked Domains" under the "Domains" section:

-* Under "Create a New Parked Domain" enter the domain name you want to add to your site.
+* Under "Create a New Parked Domain" enter the domain name you want to add to your network.
 * Click the "Add Domain" button.
 * It should add the domain to the list of parked domains and under "Redirect to" it will say "not redirected".
 That is OKAY.